dgulli/JATGEP/README.md

 Using Terraform 0.13 for this, so please double check you're on the same version if so.

-Feel free to reach out to me on twitter (https://www.twitter.com/DavidGulli)

 # Projects
 Here are the projects within
 ## Global/Storage